cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 [64] 498.9575 486.9804 440.7252 471.0188 363.6423 323.0348
 ```

-Those are the means of each specific country but we can't tease out which belongs to who.
+Those are the means of each specific country but we can't tease out which belongs to which.

 Loops, apply family and purrr package.
 ========================================================